 Once you've freed up the hard drive, it's simply a case of putting your new one in there, then reversing the process you've just performed.
 So put those four screws in the sides, get the caddy back in the PS4, fasten it in place with the large screw and put the shiny plastic HDD cover back on the PS4.

-If you have the PS4 Slim, the the process will be the same.
-Place the hard drive into the caddy, secure, then slot it back into the PS4 Slim, screw it in, and replace the plastic clip.
+If you have the PS4 Slim or PS4 Pro, the process will be the same.
+Place the hard drive into the caddy, secure, then slot it back into the Slim or Pro console, screw it in, and replace the plastic cover.

 If the hard drive doesn't fit, are you sure you checked it was a 9.5mm-tall or less 2.5-inch SATA drive before buying?